MadMustang/spectrum-analyzing-pop-art/README.md

 * LED FastLED : https://github.com/FastLED/FastLED/wiki/Basic-usage

 Make sure you install both of these libraries.
 I also have commented the source code so you can learn more about how the main code works and get an idea on how you can make one for yourself.

+This project was based on the Spectrum Analyzer project created by FischiMc in an Instructbles article you can read [here](https://www.instructables.com/id/Arduino-Spectrum-Analyzer-on-a-10x10-RGB-LED-Matri/).
+I made some modifications to the design and the code to make the device more efficient and suit my needs better.